Author – Rohan Biswas

 Green computing is the study and practice of environmentally sustainable computing.
-Now, this ranges from its manufacturing, to its use and disposal.
-Industrialization and human life has reached that point where we cannot just go back to simpler times that caused little harm to the environment.
-But green computing can minimize the negative effect on the environment without compromising on modern-day needs.
+This ranges from its manufacture, to its use and disposal.
+Industrialization and human life have reached that point where we cannot just go back to simpler times that caused little harm to the environment.
+However, green computing can minimize the negative effect on the environment without compromising on modern-day needs.
 The goals and ideology of green computing are simple:

 - Reduce the use of hazardous materials in manufacturing computing devices

 - Maximize energy efficiency during the product’s lifetime